State Authorization Reciprocity Agreement (SARA)

 On March 2, 2015, the Midwestern Higher Education Compact (MHEC) approved the State of Ohio to join SARA.
 On September 22, 2015, the National Council for State Authorization Reciprocity Agreements (NC-SARA) approved institutional participation for The Ohio State University.
 The State of Ohio approved Ohio State University to participate in NC-SARA on September 11, 2015.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.

-NC-SARA Complaint Information can be found at: nc-sara.org/content/sara-and-students.
+NC-SARA Complaint Information can be found at on the NC-SARA website.